jeffreycwitt/hn202/docs/class-10.md

 Through the task of appointing bishops (many of whom functioned as political governors in their local diocese) and demanding jurisdiction over clerical disputes, the church became ever more entangled in the administration of day-to-day or secular affairs.

-Gregory’s excommunication of Henry IV and absolution of all subjects from obedience to Henry IV may be one of the most dramatic examples of the kind of secular impact a supposed spiritual leader can have.

 # Military Reform: the creation of the Christian Warrior

 At the same time that these church reforms were taking place, a necessary kind of military reform was also taking place.